GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

-# Open Data Cube Workshop material
+# Open Data Cube workshop material

 These materials will introduce working with Digital Earth Australia (DEA) data in the DEA Sandbox environment for the Open Data Cube (ODC).
 The tutorial is broken into the following sections: